edgedock/dcmartin/BUILD.md

 ### 2.5 `service-test.sh` (_aka_ `exchange-test.sh`)

-One script with two names for interrogating the _exchange_.
+One script with three names for interrogating the _exchange_.
 When invoked as `service-test.sh`, which is symbolically linked to `exchange-test.sh`, the _service_ is tested to determine if all required services are up-to-date with respect to organization, architecture, and semantic version number.
 Out-of-date service configurations will fail with an error message.

+### 2.6 `fixpattern.sh`

+Process the _pattern_ configuration template with any additional `TAG` information.
+See [`MAKE.md`][make-md] for more information on `TAG`.

+### 2.7 `pattern-test.sh` (_aka_ `exchange-test.sh`)

+One script with three names for interrogating the _exchange_.
+When invoked as `pattern-test.sh`, which is symbolically linked to `exchange-test.sh`, the _pattern_ is tested to determine if all services are up-to-date with respect to organization, architecture, and semantic version number.
+Out-of-date pattern configurations will fail with an error message.

 ## 3. Build process automation